The Gauss formulas for Laplacians on submanifolds: Introduction

-Using formula \eqref{project} we can also extend the formula in terms of Lie derivatives of a $1$-form as it was obtained in \cite{CCY_22} to a surface of revolution in $\R^3$.
+Using Corollary \ref{corProjectE} we can extend the formula in terms of the Lie derivatives of a $1$-form on an embedded ellipsoid as it was obtained in \cite{CCY_22} to a surface of revolution in $\R^3$.
 To arrive at the formula we assume that every line through the origin intersects the surface of revolution transversally.
 This is assumed so the metric is invertible.

-We have \begin{thm} Let $S$ be a surface of revolution in $\R^3$ such that every line through the origin intersects S transversally.
+We have the following theorem. \begin{thm} Let $S$ be a surface of revolution in $\R^3$ such that every line through the origin intersects S transversally.
 Let $v$ be a divergence free vector field on $M$, $p \in M$, and $v$ be an extension of $v$ to a neighborhood of $p$ in $\R^{3}$, still denoted by $v$, and that is divergence free on $\R^3$.
 Then

-where \begin{itemize} \item $v^\flat$ is $1$-form obtained by the musical isomorphism; \item $\mathfrak i^\ast_S$ is the pullback by the inclusion map $\mathfrak i_S: S\hookrightarrow \R^3$; \item $-\triangle$ is the Hodge Laplacian on $\R^3$; \item $ -\triangle_{\mathrm{S}}$ is the Hodge Laplacian on $S$; \item $\mathcal L$ denotes the Lie derivative; \item $N$ is the choice of the unit normal given by $N=\frac{\nabla\rho}{\ag}$; \item $\kappa^1, \kappa^2$ are the principal curvatures of S with respect to $\R^3$; \item $\rho$ is the defining function as given in \eqref{parametrize}; \item $E^1$ is the $1$-form on $S$ dual to $E_1$, which is a unit vector field in the direction along the meridians on $S$; \item $Y= \ag E_1(\abs{\nabla\rho})E_1.$ \end{itemize}
+where \begin{itemize} \item $v^\flat$ is $1$-form obtained by the musical isomorphism, \item $\mathfrak i^\ast_S$ is the pullback by the inclusion map $\mathfrak i_S: S\hookrightarrow \R^3$, \item $-\triangle$ is the (Hodge) Laplacian on $\R^3$, \item $ -\triangle_{\mathrm{S}}$ is the Hodge Laplacian on $S$, \item $\mathcal L$ denotes the Lie derivative, \item $N$ is the choice of the unit normal given by $N=\frac{\nabla\rho}{\ag}$, \item $\kappa_1, \kappa_2$ are the principal curvatures of S with respect to $\R^3$, \item $\rho$ is the defining function as given in \eqref{parametrize}, \item $E^1$ is the $1$-form on $S$ dual to $E_1$, which is a unit vector field in the direction along the meridians on $S$, \item $Y= \ag E_1(\abs{\nabla\rho})E_1.$ \end{itemize}

 \end{thm}